Element-Research/dataload/README.md

 [datapath]/[seqid]/[input|target][1,2,3,...,T].jpg
 ```

-where the `datapath` is the first argument to constructor specifying the path to the data.
+where the `datapath` (first constructor argument) specifies the file system path to the data.
 That directory is expected to contain a folder for each sequence, here represented by the `seqid` variable.
 The `seqid` folder can have any name, but by default its contents are expected to contain the pattern
 `input%d.jpg` and `target%d.jpg` for input and target images, respectively.